fagan2888/PrgOpenstreetmap/docs/report.md

 ###District Statistics

-Here we will calculate some statistics for different Prague districs.
-District number is extracted from postcode.
+Here are some statistics for different Prague districs.
+District number is extracted from the postcode.

 ```sql
 SELECT PC.code,